 The world’s young people – who make up the largest generation of youth in history – can lead a global drive to break the patterns of the past and set the world on course to a more sustainable future.
 Young people are directly affected by the tragic contradictions that prevail today: between abject poverty and ostentatious wealth, gnawing hunger and shameful food waste, rich natural resources, and polluting industries.
 Youth can deliver solutions to these issues, which lie at the heart of the 2030 Agenda for Sustainable Development. - Ban Ki-moon

-World Environment Day (WED) is a day that stimulates awareness of the environment and enhances political attention and public action.
+World Environment Day (WED) stimulates awareness of the environment and enhances political attention and public action.
 It was established by the United Nations General Assembly in 1972.
-World Environment Day is hosted every year by a different city with a different theme.
+Every year, a different city hosts World Environment Day with a different theme.

 WED Mission: To provide leadership and encourage partnership in caring for the environment by inspiring, informing, and enabling nations and peoples to improve their quality of life without compromising that of future generations.

-"Remember it is people that propel social progress, develop science and technology, and, through their hard work, continuously transform the human environment.
-We are both creature and moulder of our environment."
+"Remember that it is people who propel social progress, develop science and technology, and, through their hard work, continuously transform the human environment.
+We are both creatures and molders of our environment."

-These words are spoken directly from the 1972 Declaration on the Human Environment, which was adopted by the #UnitedNations Conference on the Human Environment, Stockholm, 16 June 1972.
+These words are spoken directly from the 1972 Declaration on the Human Environment, adopted by the #UnitedNations Conference on the Human Environment, Stockholm, 16 June 1972.

-Although every Biodiversity Day carries with it its own special significance, this year’s global celebrations bring a renewed sense of hope.
+Although every Biodiversity Day has its own special significance, this year’s global celebrations bring a renewed sense of hope.

 Around the world, governments and people are showing what they are doing to Build Back Biodiversity.